 The show made for some great networking and even allowed me to make some great connections to those in the XR space.
 While we are predominately a virtual reality company it was still good to meet those in the industry, although I would say that after the show it felt like it was mostly focused on augmented reality applications, software and technology.
 Still, it was great to see how many demos/platforms are using XR technology for positive health-related ailments, whether that be distraction simulations for pain relief/management or making PTSD therapy more effective.
 Another extremely innovative company was CareAR, which makes expertise easily available and accessible instantly for users through remote AR and AI interactions.
 This has a ton of real-world applicability for on-the-job training or remote worker assistance and I can see this as one of the main uses of AR in the enterprise world in the coming years.

 The AWE XR show had a great turnout and it was great to see so many XR experiences being used by big brands like Boeing, Kohler, Mayo Clinic, and Disney just to name a few.
 The talks were informative and it was great to see how many innovative ideas were being spread around the show.
-There were many demos in the expo hall that had widespread appeal, but the most fascinating part of it was that the metaverse will be appealing to more than just our visual sense.
+There were many demos in the expo hall that had widespread appeal, but the most fascinating part of it was that the metaverse would be appealing to more than just our visual sense.
 The technology is spreading to all of our senses and that was made apparent by how many startups featured new technology to enhance experiences in XR.

 Touch: HaptX was leading the way with their new DK2 gloves allowing a user to feel the sense of touch, which enabled them to capture the Best in Show award from AWE.
 They had a demo that allowed me to feel raindrops falling on my hand, which was pretty surreal.
 They achieve this feat using compressed air that is fed onto the skin using ultra-tiny tubes that are mere millimetres apart.